2025 Blatten glacier collapse: Lonza River blockage

-Due to the deposits, the Lonza and the village stream Gisentella were dammed, forming a lake in the “Teiffu Mattä” area near Blatten.
+Due to the deposits, the Lonza and the village stream Gisentella were dammed, forming a lake in the "Teiffu Mattä" area near Blatten.
 The resulting damming flooded previously undamaged houses.
-On May 29, the lake level rose by about 80 cm per hour.
-On May 30, the lake reached a provisional maximum of 1 e6m3, and the water began to carve a path through the deposits, forming small lakes in the lower debris cone.
-The responsible geologist for the canton described the slow drainage through the debris and ice deposits as a relatively “favorable” development.
+On 29 May, the lake level rose by about 80 cm per hour.
+On 30 May, the lake reached a provisional maximum of 1 e6m3, and the water began to carve a path through the deposits, forming small lakes in the lower debris cone.
+The responsible geologist for the canton described the slow drainage through the debris and ice deposits as a relatively "favourable" development.
 On the same day, the Lonza flowed over and through the entire length of the debris cone.
-By June 1, the water level stabilized.
+By 1 June, the water level stabilized.

 Partial evacuations in Wiler, Kippel, and Ferden

-On May 28 at around 10:30 PM, residents of Wiler and Kippel within a danger zone along the Lonza were evacuated due to the risk of flooding.
-The Lonza, dammed over a length of more than two kilometers between Blatten and Wiler, threatened to uncontrollably carve a path through or overflow the debris area.
-By 1:00 AM on May 29, affected individuals had to report to the respective command centers, increasing the total number of evacuees to 365.
-The evacuation in Wiler, Kippel, and Ferden was lifted by June 6 at 12:00 PM.
+On 28 May at around 10:30 PM, residents of Wiler and Kippel within a danger zone along the Lonza were evacuated due to the risk of flooding.
+The Lonza, dammed over a length of more than two kilometres between Blatten and Wiler, threatened to uncontrollably carve a path through or overflow the debris area.
+By 1:00 AM on 29 May, affected individuals had to report to the respective command centers, increasing the total number of evacuees to 365.
+The evacuation in Wiler, Kippel, and Ferden was lifted by 6 June at 12:00 PM.